$3.00 is the suggested donation for use of this game or become a yearly Support Partner!

 In our game, "Off To The Races," some people made it to the finish line first, but everyone finished.
 In the same way, some people will make it to Heaven before we do.
 As we move through this life, we will oftentimes be further along than others in our "race" towards heaven.
 It is during those times that we can encourage and cheer on our friends to stay on track and finish their race just like we did in our game when we cheered on our friends.

-It is a matter of life and eternal death to make sure we finish our race here on earth and make it across the finish line into Heaven.
-Stay on track, and finish the race God has set out for you.
+It is a matter of eternal life and death to make sure we finish our race here on earth and make it across the finish line into Heaven.
+Stay in shape--spiritual shape--and finish the race God has set out for you.

-Pray: Dear Jesus, thank you that you died for us to forgive our sins.
+Pray: Dear Jesus, thank you that you died to forgive our sins.
 Thank you for rising from the dead to give us eternal life in heaven.
 Thank you for making us right with God.
-Help us to not grow weak, but to finish our race strong.
-Help us to follow you in all our ways.
+Help us to finish our race strong.
 Amen.

 Check out the Narrow Way Relay for another Ping-Pong game!